CorporateFounder/unitedStates_final/documentationEng/documentationEng.md

 Required if you have google translate installed, prohibit translating from English into Russian, as everything is already written in Russian.
 But google translate starts translating the text, distorting the text from Russian into Russian.

-## Preamble
-Hi all.
-Before downloading, I would like you to read the text below.
-My cryptocurrency was inspired by the US Constitution and the parliamentary system of government.
-My system has implemented a system that allows all participants to create laws and approve laws through democratic procedures.
-Imagine a world where a resident of the United States, Mexico, Canada or other regions will elect their representatives and approve laws, and also using direct democracy, but I need you to participate, I am a developer and can modify code to make the legislative system better.
-Together we will be like the founding fathers of digital democracy.

 How is the law going now.
 There are four groups of people who are elected and vote differently.
-1. Independent members, each time you mine a block you are given 200 digital dollars and 200 digital shares.
+1. Independent members, each time you mine a block you are given 400 digital dollars and 400 digital shares.
    Every time you vote for a law, the law gets as many votes as you have shares, but with some nuances.
    Imagine you voted YES for 2 laws and NO for 4 laws and you have 100 shares.
 Then the laws you voted YES will receive 50 votes according to the formula (YES/2), the same for NO/4=25.
 But it doesn't end there.